 Who am I?
 I believe that there are three helpful questions that we need to consider to understand and to establish our identity.
-Who do men say that I am, who do I say that I am, and who does God say that I am?
+First, who do men say I am, who do I say I am, and who does God say I am?

 Who am I: Who do men say that I am?

-People determine our identity through our behaviors and interactions with others.
+People determine their identity through their behaviors and interactions with others.

 Some people know through the things that I do.
 I am a speaker, writer, mentor, comforter, counselor, and advocate.